 Alex has also appeared in the High Court in relation to obtaining interim injunctions and has most recently provided a webinar, as part of chambers team, on Super Injunctions.

 Additionally Alex regularly provides webinars and lectures on developing areas of Civil Law.
+Alex has lectured on many areas of Civil Law including:

 Alex has appeared, and continues to appear, in multi-day Employment Tribunal disputes particularly covering areas of unfair dismissal, whistleblowing and TUPE transfers.